minamijoyo/myaws/README.md

 myaws is a simple command line tool for managing my aws resources.

 The aws-cli is useful but too generic.
-It has many arguments and options and generates huge JSON output.

-But, in most cases, my interesting resource is the same.

-By setting my favorite default values, myaws provides a simple command line interface for managing my aws resources.
+It has many arguments and options and generates huge JSON outputs.
+But, in most cases, my interesting resources are the same.
+By setting my favorite default values, myaws provides a simple command line interface.

+Note that this project is under development and the interface is unstable.

 # Installation